spencertipping/tau/doc/xi.md

 ξs present as allocators when writing; you can write and adjust the size of your value before committing it.
 This allows you to write without copying, for instance when doing file IO.

+## ξ allocation
+This happens in two stages.
+First, you indicate how much contiguous memory you intend to use; for example, let's say you request 256 bytes.
+The ξ replies with a `Sn<u8>` sized to the largest contiguous space ≤256 bytes that it can be. **This step may block.**

+Once you're done writing the memory, you must do one of two things:

+1. Call `commit()` to make the value available
+2. Call `abort()` to erase the new value

+`commit()` can accept an optional size; if you provide this, it will trim the value to that size, which saves memory.

 ## ξ states
 An open ξ has two paths to destruction: